WilliTourt/STM32-Elegant-Debug/README.md

 ## Troubleshooting
 - Linker errors (undefined reference to `debug_init` / `debug_info`):
-  - Ensure `Src-C/debug.c` is added to the project and compiled into an object file that is linked into your final binary.
+  - Ensure `Src-C/ElegantDebug.c` is added to the project and compiled into an object file that is linked into your final binary.
 - No output or garbled output on the serial terminal:
   - Verify `huart` is correctly initialized (especially baud rate).
   - If colors are enabled but your terminal does not support ANSI, call `debug_setColorEnabled(false)`.
 - Unexpected resets/crashes:
   - Possible buffer overflow: check `DEBUG_BUFFER_LEN` (default 256).
-Increase it in `debug.h` if you need longer messages (mind RAM usage).
+Increase it in `ElegantDebug.h` if you need longer messages (mind RAM usage).

 ## Changelog